 Skipping meals or eating at irregular times may lead to fatigue and/or food cravings.
 Also, going to bed with an empty stomach or immediately after a heavy meal can interfere with sleep.

 Fatigued driving is a serious issue for truck drivers.
-Use our tips and remain safe out there!
+Use our fatigue driving tips and remain safe out there!